mattramos/atmos-download-scripts/CCMI-Download/README.md

-A selection of scripts which gets the CCMI data from the BADC ftp server.
+A selection of scripts which downloads CCMI data from the BADC ftp server.
 Currently works on Unix systems.

 The files will be save in the specified directory/experiment/frequency/var_name

+An example:

+python ccmi_data_retrieve.py download refC1 mon atmos monthly all zmh2o2

 Author : Matt Amos : m.amos1@lancaster.ac.uk